Professional Dusting and Cleaning Tips

 With all the dust now on the floor, it’s time to vacuum:

-- Vacuum your way toward the door in straight, overlapping passes.
+- Vacuum toward the door using straight, overlapping passes

-- Be sure to get under furniture and along edges for a complete finish.
+- Be sure to clean under furniture and along edges

-Dusting like a pro doesn’t just make your home look clean, it improves your air quality and keeps allergens at bay.
-By following a system and using the right tools, you’ll make each dusting session more effective and less of a chore.
+Dusting like a pro doesn’t just make your home look clean, it also improves air quality and helps keep allergens under control.

 Get Rid of Clutter

-The more clutter laying around, the easier it is for dust to build up.
-Box up all unused items laying around and donate it or have a garage sale.
+The more clutter you have lying around, the easier it is for dust to build up.
+Box up unused items and donate them or hold a garage sale.

-Change the bags in your vacuum cleaner frequently and keep new bags on hand.
-The fresh bag will help remove dust particles more efficiently.
+Finally, change vacuum bags frequently and keep extras on hand.
+A fresh bag allows your vacuum to remove dust particles more efficiently.

-All of this might seem a bit overwhelming at first, but after a couple of times you will know how to “work a room”.
-Just follow my tried-and-true dusting tips to get results you can both see and smell.
+At first, all of this may seem a bit overwhelming.
+However, after a couple of sessions, you’ll learn how to “work a room”.
+By following these tried-and-true professional dusting and cleaning tips, you’ll get results you can both see and smell.